-- 1. Install SFP modules in host ports on RAID controllers A and B. - Note: The alignment of the single-ported host channels on controller A are opposite those of controller B. Before inserting an SFP module into a host port, verify that the SFP module is rotated correctly to match the alignment of the host port on the RAID controller.
-Do not force-fit. - Connect the fibre channel cables from the SFP modules in the DS4700 Express RAID controller host ports to either the SFP modules in the fibre channel switch or the SFP modules of the host bus adapters.
-Figure 75 on page 97 and Figure 76 on page 97 show the location on the RAID controllers on models 70 and 72 of the DS4700 Express Storage Subsystem where the host-system cables connect.
+1. Install SFP modules in host ports on RAID controllers A and B.

+Note: The alignment of the single-ported host channels on controller A are opposite those of controller B. Before inserting an SFP module into a host port, verify that the SFP module is rotated correctly to match the alignment of the host port on the RAID controller.
+Do not force-fit.

+2. Connect the fibre channel cables from the SFP modules in the DS4700 Express RAID controller host ports to either the SFP modules in the fibre channel switch or the SFP modules of the host bus adapters.
+Figure 82 and Figure 83 show the location on the RAID controllers on models 70 and 72 of the DS4700 Express Storage Subsystem where the host-system cables connect.

-Figure 75.
+Figure 82.
 Location of host cables on RAID controllers on model 70 of the DS4700 Express

-Table 33.
+Table 35.
 DS4700 Express Storage Subsystem (Model 70) location of host ports on controllers